 After verification of your Pregnancy, your physician will notify you to get First Trimester Screening and Tests done at Your First Prenatal Visit.
 Broadly speaking, these prenatal tests are ordered to diagnose any existing risk to Pregnant women.
 And, Baby’s Health and Chromosomal Condition.

 Sometimes, we thought that doctors are suggesting these tests, only for the sake of making money, but it’s not true.
 During the pregnancy period, we give more importance to the diet of a mother.
-In the same way, these prenatal screening and tests are equally important for the good health of Baby and Mother.
+In the same way, these prenatal screenings and tests are equally important for the good health of the Baby and Mother.

 First Trimester Screening